alpinedev51/mma-elo-engine-py/README.md

    - **`events`**: Details about the events where the fights take place.
    - **`elo_records`**: Elo history for each fighter.

-4. **API Interaction**: The backend exposes API endpoints that allow users to query the database and retrieve information about fighters, fights, and events.
+4. **API Interaction**: The backend exposes API endpoints that allow users to query the database and retrieve information about fighters, fights, events, and elo ratings.
 Users can perform actions such as:
    - Fetching fighter statistics.
    - Retrieving fight history.
    - Retrieving Elo history.